June 30th, 2017

 Attackers, possibly, but not necessarily, posing as Netgear, email you a link containing the URL for your Netgear router’s control panel.
 If you unknowingly click on this link, you grant full access to your router’s administrative controls.

 This enables an attacker to direct you to other infected websites, which will allow them to: steal your personal identity and banking information; turn on your webcams; and see all data that you send and receive, whether it is encrypted or not.

 You need to install the security patch yourself, or change routers.

 The list of affected routers may grow, as Netgear continues to test models.
 In fact, a Dutch computer researcher claims that he has already identified others.

 The US Computer Emergency Response Team (US-CERT) issued a warning about the bug last Friday, but Netgear was alerted to the flaw in August, via its security advisory page.

-Contact the Chatham Group to learn how to secure your business and home networks.
+Contact us to learn how to secure your business and home networks.

 December 11th, 2016

 Comments Off on Wi-fi Enabled Devices (IOT), including Routers, are Vulnerable, Used for Internet Attacks Against Businesses